mindhelpbyus/doctor-appointment-app/README.md

-# Welcome to your Medixy app
+# Welcome to your Docsy app

-Medixy is a product of Bedrock Health Solution, designed to connect patients with healthcare providers seamlessly.
+Docsy is a product of Bedrock Health Solution, designed to connect patients with healthcare providers seamlessly.

 ## Demo Accounts